Paras-Bajaj/django-todo-cicd/README.md

-End-to-End CI/CD Pipeline for Static Web Application
-📋 Project Overview
+End-to-End CI/CD Pipeline for Static Web Application:- 📋 Project Overview
 This project demonstrates the design and implementation of a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline for a static web application.
 The pipeline automates the entire software delivery lifecycle from code commit to production deployment using modern DevOps tools and practice.